karlospn/mytechramblings-site-source-code/content/posts/profiling-a-net-app-with-dotnet-cli-diagnostic-tools.md

 After taking a look at the trace, it's pretty clear that the performance issue is the "CalculatePrimeNumber" function, and therefore we can go now and try to fix it.

-It's pretty clear there the "CalculatePrimeNumber" function is spending a huge amount of CPU time, so now we take a look at the source code and try to determine if the CPU spent by this method is legitimate or it is a bug or maybe the source code can be improved to reduce the CPU usage.
+The "CalculatePrimeNumber" function is spending a huge amount of CPU time, so now we can take a look at the source code and try to determine if the CPU spent by this method is legitimate, it is a bug or maybe the code can be improved to reduce the usage.

 # Profiling the _/memory-leak_ endpoint